 - Striped patterns on the FDI maps are sometimes displayed when bands of stronger winds are forecast.
 These patterns are artefacts of processing the Maximum FDI from hourly forecasts of FDI.

-- The Grassland Fuel Danger Index (GFDI) has been calculated using grass curing and fuel load data supplied by the Fire Authority.
-The Forest Fuel Dryness Index (FFDI) has been calculated using a Drought Factor Value calculated by the Bureau of Meteorology based on either the Keetch Byram Drought Index or the Mount Soil Dryness Index.
+- The Grassland Fire Danger Index (GFDI) has been calculated using grass curing and fuel load data supplied by the Fire Authority.
+The Forest Fire Danger Index (FFDI) has been calculated using a Drought Factor Value calculated by the Bureau of Meteorology based on either the Keetch Byram Drought Index or the Mount Soil Dryness Index.